1972 Republic of the Congo coup attempt

-On February 22, 1972 a faction loyal to Ange Diawara attempted a coup against President Marien Ngouabi.
+On February 22, 1972 a radical-left faction of the ruling PCT attempted a coup against Congolese president Marien Ngouabi.
+The coup was led by Ange Diawara, along with other Politburo members including Claude-Ernest Ndalla and Jean-Baptiste Ikoko.
 Joachim Yhombi-Opango was instrumental in ending the coup.
 The musician Franklin Boukaka was killed in the coup, as was former Minister Élie Théophile Itsihou.

-After more than a year of evading capture Diawara was ambushed and killed in April 1973 by forces loyal to Ngouabi.
+After more than a year of evading capture, Diawara was captured in Kinshasa.
+He was extradited by the Zairian authorities in April 1973 and executed along with other conspirators shortly afterwards.
+The bodies of Diawara and Ikoko were publicly exhibited in the Stade de la Révolution.